kaimast/lsm-rs/README.md

 ## Notes on io-uring
 Currently, the io-uring feature relies on [tokio-uring-executor](https://github.com/kaimast/tokio-uring-executor), a simplistic multi-threaded wrapper around `tokio-uring`.
 Eventually `tokio-uring` will [support multiple threads natively](https://github.com/tokio-rs/tokio-uring/issues/258) and this workaround will be removed.

+I would also like to add support for more mature io_uring runtimes such as [gloomio](https://github.com/DataDog/glommio) but only have limited time to work on this crate.
+Help is very welcome.

 ## Similar Crates
 This is an incomplete list of crates that provide similar functionality.
 Please reach out if you know of others to add.